KholoudAhmedx/Bug-Bounty-by-Vikie-Li/Chapters/Chapter 8 (Clickjacking)/Clickjacking.md

 1. The target website allows itself to be framed in an `iframe` tag
 2. The target website has the functionality to execute actions on the user's behalf like changing account settings or personal data (refer to the example above)

+**Defensive methods**
+1. `X-Frame-Options : Deny` or `X-Frame-Options:SAMEORIGIN` headers are one of the ways to prevent clickjacking by including one of these option headers in the HTTP response to indicate that the page's content cannot be rendered in an `iframe` tag; (The site should serve one of these options on all pages that contain state-changing actions)
+2.